 The Association have edited the Handbook of the International Phonetic Association: A guide to the use of the International Phonetic Alphabet', published by Cambridge University Press (1999).
 It replaces the booklet, 'The Principles of the International Phonetic Association' (London 1949).

 Running to over 200 pages, it contains ten chapters discussing and exemplifying the use of IPA in linguistic analysis.
 These are then followed by 29 language illustrations of the use of IPA.

 Five Appendices include a statement of the Association's Principles, complete tables of computer coding conventions for IPA symbols and Extended IPA symbols, and charts of the International Phonetic Alphabet, IPA Numbers, and Extended IPA characters.
 See below for further details.

 The basics of phonetic analysis are presented so that the principles underlying the Alphabet can be readily understood.
 Examples are given of the use of each of the phonetic symbols.

 The application of the Alphabet is extensively demonstrated by the inclusion of 29 'Illustrations' - concise analyses of the sound systems of languages, accompanied by a phonetic transcription of a passage of speech.
 These Illustrations cover languages from all over the world.

-In addition, audio files to accompany the language Illustrations may be downloaded from here.
+In addition, audio files to accompany the language Illustrations and revisions to the text may be downloaded from here.

 The Handbook includes a range of other useful information.
 The 'Extensions' to the International Phonetic Alphabet (ExtIPA) cover speech sounds beyond the sound systems of languages, such as those with paralinguistic functions and those encountered in pathological speech.